schotime/rask-ui/docs/guide/why-rask.md

 1. **State management should be simple** - Observable primitives are intuitive
 2. **UI expression should be powerful** - Use the full language, not special components
 3. **No magic** - Code should run as written, no hidden transformations
-4. **Performance matters** - But shouldn't require manual optimization
+4. **Performance matters** - But fast enough is good enough, we do not want to hurt DX

 ## What Does "RASK" Mean?